grame-cncm/faustcourse/session5/content.md

 [slide: TODO]

-WebAssembly, JavaScript, and ASM JavaScript offer more or less the same type of features and generated code can be interpreted on the fly.
+WebAssembly, JavaScript, and ASM JavaScript offer more or less the same type of features and generated code can be compiled on the fly.
 This works especially well with the emscripten version of the Faust compiler.
 That's basically the system that is used on the online editor: Faust code is compiled with the emscripten version of the Faust compiler, and the generated webassembly